ccao-data/model-res-avm/README.md

   using [renv profiles](#profiles-and-lockfiles) to increase replicability.

+# Special Groups

+### Multi-Card Parcels

+Multi-card parcels are properties (PINs) that include more than one building, each represented by its own "card".
+Because our model is trained at the building level, these parcels can be challenging to value accurately.

+We consolidate the building square footage from all cards into a single “main” card.
+We then predict once for that combined building, ensuring location data is only factored in once while still capturing the total building area.

 # Ongoing Issues

 The CCAO faces a number of ongoing issues which make modeling difficult.